iKevinY/EulerPy/README.rst

 you've solved the problem, run the ``euler`` command again to verify your solution is correct.
 If the answer is correct, the solution will be printed in green and the script will ask to generate the next problem file.
 If incorrect, the solution will be printed in red instead.
+Additionally, the time elapsed during the verification will also be printed.

 .. code-block:: bash